rlugojr/linkurious-enterprise-manual/administrate/data-disclosure.md

 By default, all properties of nodes and edges are available to the users of Linkurious.
 You can set some properties as unavailable.
 These properties will then no longer be accessible or searchable.

-Open the data management dashboard, then scroll down to the **Node properties** section.
+Open the Data administration dashboard, then scroll down to the **Node properties** section.
 All properties are marked as available in the following example.

 ![](admin-data-nodes-properties.png)